pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 ## The Anatomy of a pyOpenSci Sprint

-Based on our understanding of the learning motivations and challenges that new contributors might face, pyOpenSci has developed a workflow that we've found to be successful in empowering new contributors to make their first contributions.
+Based on our understanding of the learning motivations and challenges that new contributors might face, pyOpenSci has developed a workflow that I've found to be successful in empowering new contributors to make their first contributions.

 ### Create opportunities for first-time contributors